-The residency program is overseen by the Medical Physics Residency Program (MPRP) Steering Committee.
+The residency program is overseen by the Medical Physics Residency Program (MPRP) Committee.
 The committee consists of Medical Physicists, a Radiation Oncologist, and Medical Dosimetrist and is chaired by the program director.
 The committee will meet biannually to discuss the status of the residency program, progress of individual residents and to address specific issues that may arise concerning the program.

-The MPRP Steering Committee will assess the overall performance of the resident to determine whether the resident is progressing through his/her rotations.
-If the resident has not successfully completed several rotations, is not competent at the expected rate in his/her area of study, and/or appears to have recurring interpersonal concerns with faculty and staff, the MPRP Steering Committee will determine whether it will be necessary to terminate the resident’s appointment.
+The MPRP Committee will assess the overall performance of the resident to determine whether the resident is progressing through his/her rotations.
+If the resident has not successfully completed several rotations, is not competent at the expected rate in his/her area of study, and/or appears to have recurring interpersonal concerns with faculty and staff, the MPRP Committee will determine whether it will be necessary to terminate the resident’s appointment.

 |Vacation||15 days||15 days|